Difference Between UV and AQ Coatings

 - Drying time: Aqueous coatings dry fairly quickly, but you must dedicate time to the clean-up process between press stoppage.
 However, UV coatings do not need this attention, as these prints can stay open on the press when UV light is absent.
 The additional time you need to dedicate to aqueous coatings can create downtimes and waste in production.

 - Application equipment: You can use screen processes or press-end coaters to apply UV or aqueous coatings.
-However, aqueous coatings require special drying equipment with hot air knives, infrared emitters and air extraction devices for some processes.
+However, aqueous coatings require special drying equipment with hot air knives, infrared emitters, and air extraction devices for some processes.

-- Environmental influences: Aqueous coatings are non-toxic, offering clean air, non-flammability, zero alcohol and non-polluting properties.
+- Environmental influences: Aqueous coatings are non-toxic, offering clean air, non-flammability, zero alcohol, and non-polluting properties.
 Although cured UV coatings can provide similar effects, wet coatings contain reactive components that can possess a sharp odor and irritants.
 Additionally, dried aqueous and cured UV coatings are recyclable, but UV coatings are slower to biodegrade.
 Due to these potential impacts, aqueous coatings are better if you need to meet FDA requirements, while only some UV coatings conform to the same regulations.

 Find Custom Magnets From Magnum Inks & Coatings